tomsaleeba/techotom-blog/content/post/2020-12-21-tp-roll-chorded-keyboard-concept/index.md

 gives me hope it'll make a good base for a wireless chorded keyboard, just like what we're talking about here.

-There are the requirements I have for a chorded keyboard:
+These are the requirements I have for a chorded keyboard:

 - uses mechanical keyboard switches
 - handheld, or at least usable on more surfaces than just a regular desk
 - enough keys to be able to achieve the alphabet, numbers, some symbols and the other essentials like space, enter, arrows, backspace, etc.
 - ideally cordless
+- hackable and open source

 You've already seen it at the top of this post because everybody knows if you don't start a blog post with an image, even an unrelated one, then nobody will